Europe

 Midrange/Expensive

 • Belgo, London-Belgian food and beer.
-Great mussels and fun vibe.
+Great mussels and fun vibes.

 • Otto’s French Restaurant, London-Charming and cozy.
 Amazing food.
 Their beef tartare still appears in my dreams.
 Expensive.